 Operation Direction Description Add Listen Request Command Add Listen Request Stream:: Stream ID The Listener will immediately request to receive a stream, which will activate the reservation if it is currently advertised.
 This makes a request via SRP for the Listener to obtain a reservation for the stream referenced by the Stream parameter.
 It is added to the Stream Requests data field, and a Stream Status Change indication may immediately occur if there is a matching Talker Advertisement.
 Remove Listen Request Command Remove Listen Request Stream:: Stream ID The Listener will remove its request to receive a stream, which will terminate an active reservation.
 This removes via SRP the Listener's request to obtain a reservation for the stream referenced by the Stream parameter.
 If a reservation existed, it will be torn down.
 If it was the last reservation for the stream, the Talker will be notified.

-Query Command Queries Enabled:: Enumeration of Enabled, Disabled Enable/Disable Turn on/off the query filter mechanism.
+Query Enable/Disable Command Queries Enabled:: Enumeration of Enabled, Disabled Emasie, Disable Turn on/off the query filter mechanism.
 This field records whether the query filtering mechanism is enabled.
 It is enabled by default, which means the Listener must request an indication for specific stream status change received via SRP.
 If Query Filtering is enabled, the following commands may be used to restrict the streams which the Listener is interested in receiving Stream Status Change indications about.
 Queried streams and their associated status will be stored in the Stream Queries data field.
 If disabled, the Stream Queries data field will be emptied and any change in stream status received by the Listener via SRP will cause a Stream Status Change indication.
 This can be used to enumerate all known talker-advertised streams to a listener.
 Add Query Command Add Stream Query Stream:: Stream ID The Listener will give indications of Stream Status Change for a stream without requesting to receive it.

 This command adds the stream referenced by the Stream parameter to the Stream Queries data field, thereby indicating that the Listener is interested in receiving Stream Status Change indications for that stream without committing to requesting a reservation for it.
 The same stream may be in both Stream Queries and Stream Requests ; only one indication per status change will be made.
 Remove Query Command Remove Stream Query Stream:: Stream ID The Listener will no longer give indications of Stream Status Change for a stream if it is not currently requesting to receive it.
 This command removes the stream referenced by the Stream parameter from the Stream Queries data field, thereby indicating that it is no longer interested in receiving Stream Status Change indications for it unless it has requested to make a reservation to receive the stream.
 Stream Status Change Indication Stream Status Change Status:: Listener Stream Status A change in the status of the indicated stream reservation has occurred.
 This indication gives notification of a change in the status of a Listener Stream in either the Stream Requests or Stream Queries collections.
 See the description of Listener Stream Status, Stream Queries, and Stream Requests for more information.
+Talker Filter Enable/Disable Command Talker Filter Enabled:: Enumeration of Enabled, Disabled Turn on/off the talker filter mechanism.
+This field specifies whether the underlying SRP implementation filters Talker Advertise and Talker Failed declarations.